MacToxa/Terralatro/README.md

 >
 > Recipes are now going to be tarot cards with their own pack

-- ❌ 0.3 (Excavation Update)
+- ❌ 0.3 (Crafting Expansion)
-> Ore seals that are currently planned
+> A lot of new accessories obtained by combining accessories

 - ❌ 0.4 (Drink & Play)
-> A lot of potions as tarots
+> A lot of potions as tarots (new consumable rarity called potions, packs to get them)
 >
-> An option to disable vanilla jokers, vouchers, and tarots (will be on by default)
+> An option to disable vanilla jokers, vouchers, and tarots (will be on by default)?

 - ❌ 0.5
 > Permanent consumables rework, all permanent consumables will be vouchers, there will be added more, and there will be upgraded voucher versions of current ones